 Of late, we all deal with numerous files which contain huge & important data.
 It is therefore not feasible to store all such data in the device locally.
-What we can do is take help of some cloud storage services which really ease it out for us.
-As we all know that cloud storage is a utility which enables us to store files in a remote manner.
+What we can do is take the help of some cloud storage services which really ease it out for us.
+As we all know that cloud storage is a utility that enables us to store files in a remote manner.
 We can always access the files from the internet connection from any place.
 Even if the device gets lost, you can always recover your files instantly by logging into your account from anywhere. “ownCloud” offers you that.
-But the users who are already using it and looking for some other cloud storage platform, they can find various ownCloud alternatives in this article.
+But the users who are already using it and looking for some other cloud storage platform can find various ownCloud alternatives in this article.

 Why go for ownCloud Alternatives?

 It is a fair cloud storage service but is excessively complicated and requires a fair deal of knowledge from the viewpoint of an average user.
 Also, many users have complained that it is quite hard to set up and configure ownCloud.
 One more problem associated with it is that one has to download it first before using it.

 Under such circumstances, it is a viable option to give a thought to some other wonderful cloud storage platforms which give you maximum possible features- all packed in a single package.
 Here are some of the options which you might wish to consider.

 It really offers you a very lucid and clear interface.
 Moreover, it has appealing mobile versions too.
 The noteworthy point is that it is compatible with nearly all platforms like iOS, Android, and obviously Windows.
 If you have Windows 8.1 or above, then you don’t need to install it separately because it will be already packed into your operating system.
 One thing more, it is embedded with OFFICE 365, which is pretty much likely since it is a Microsoft product.
 Along with that, it features online-editing too.
 It supports almost all data types like documents, music, photos, and video files except OGV format.